-There are some saplings on display which you can buy and take back home.
+There are some saplings on display that you can buy and take back home.
 You can also see the butterfly museum located inside the Botanical garden.

 Entry fee: Rs 20 per head

-Timings: 10 am to 5 pm except Monday
+Timings: 10 am to 5 pm except for Monday

 14. Land’s End

 Land’s End is literally the place after which there is no land.
-Rested at an altitude of 2,118 metres, the Land’s End is a viewpoint to enjoy the excellent views of Kumaon mountain range, lush valley and mango-shaped Khurpa lake or Khurpatal as locals call it.
+Rested at an altitude of 2,118 meters, the Land’s End is a viewpoint to enjoy the excellent views of the Kumaon mountain range, lush valley and mango-shaped Khurpa lake or Khurpatal as locals call it.